srijithbalakrishnan/dreaminsg-integrated-model/docs/use.rst

     shelby_network.generate_integrated_graph(basemap = True)

-The above method will create the object and outputs the integrated graph (Fig. 4) consisting of the topologies of all the three infrastructure networks that were loaded.
+The above method will create the object and outputs the integrated graph (:numref:`shelby_network`) consisting of the topologies of all the three infrastructure networks that were loaded.

+.. _shelby_network:
 .. figure:: images/shelby_integrated_network.png
-    :align: left
+    :align: center
-    :width: 100 %
+    :width: 70 %

-    Fig. 4: Integrated network of Shelby County, TN
+    Integrated network of Shelby County, TN

 In the next step, we need to build the interdependencies within the integrated network.
 In this model, three types of interdependencies are considered.